David Jay Jordan's

 harped?
 For if the trumpet give an uncertain sound, who shall prepare himself to the battle?"
 (1 Corinthinains 14: 6-8)

-True prophets are clear and concise, and straight forward to the Lord's people, (including Women Prophetesses) for
+True prophets are clear and concise, and straight forward to the Lord's people, (including Women Prophetesses) for even

-has already givenm to His Prophets and Prophetesses.
+already givenm to His Prophets and Prophetesses.
 New prophecies won't be totally 'out of the blue' but should be

 confirmed somehow, someway by the Lord's other prophecies.
 They all have to fit together to be of the Lord ,,,and